ksmetz/RNApipe/README.md

 The input process is the same as RNApipe, with either a filtering of the Master Sequencing Sheet, or providing your own sheet with <code>--MANUAL</code>, that is formatted in the same way.
 There are two input parameters unique to these pipelines:
 - <code>--assay</code> (<code>--ASSAY</code>, <code>--a</code>)\
-Used to select the assay name in ATACpipe (as ATACpipe can use either ATAC or FAIRE-seq data)
+ATACpipe only.
+Used to select the assay name (as ATACpipe can use either ATAC or FAIRE-seq data)
 - <code>--target</code> (<code>--TARGET</code>, <code>--targ</code>, <code>--TARG</code>, <code>--t</code>)\
-Used to select the IP target in ChIPpipe. **REQUIRED.**
+ChIPpipe only.
+Used to select the IP target (i.e. H3K27ac). **REQUIRED.**

 ### ATAC/ChIP Output Parameters